theopensourceway/guidebook/getting-started/new-project-checklist.md

 * [ ] Org structure, voting reqs & process
 * [ ] Rules for amending governance
 * [ ] Rules for contribution, committer status
-* [ ] Provisions for sub-projects & lifecycle mgmt
+* [ ] Provisions for sub-projects and lifecycle management
 * [ ] Privacy policy
 * [ ] Code of conduct
 * [ ] Foundation membership options, if planned